umgc/fall2023/cogniopenapp/README.md

 2. Once you are at the console home, navigate to your account and then "Security credentials"
 3. Select "Users" and then "Create user"
 4. Give the user a name.
 Select "next" to move to "Step 2: Set permissions"
 5. Select "attach policies directly".
-Then select the "AdministratorAccess-Amplify", "AmazonRekognitionFullAccess", and "AmazonKinesisFullAccess" permission policies
+Then select the "AdministratorAccess-Amplify", "AmazonRekognitionFullAccess", "AmazonKinesisFullAccess",AmazonS3FullAccess, and AmazonTranscribeFullAccess permission policies
 6. Select "Create user" in "Step 3: Review and create".
  The new secret key will appear in a text box with copy button next to it.
 7. Copy the accesskey and paste it into your .env file.